number000000/CSE151A-MachineLearning-TeamProject/Milestone 4/README.md

 We can see the training, and testing metrics perform good and similar to each other which show that our model is just right.
 No overfitting or underfitting happen.

+It is about the same as the first model.
+Since our first model is already have good performance, this model is consider good.

 ## Next models to try
 1. Naive Bayes: Naive Bayes is a good model for classication task, and we are trying to classify rice base on features, which is appropriate.